timescale/docs/cloud/migrate-mst-cloud/index.md

 ## Choose a migration method
-Which method you choose depends on your database size, network upload and download speeds, and tolerance for failure recovery.
+Which method you choose depends on your database size, network upload and download speeds, existing continuous aggregates, and tolerance for failure recovery.

 If your database is smaller than 100&nbsp;GB, choose to migrate your entire database at once.
 You can also migrate larger databases using this method, but